 The quality manager is responsible for leading and coordinating the analysis of business processes and procedures to ensure ongoing quality assurance across the organisation.
 The quality manager is responsible for developing an ongoing work program to ensure quality control.
-The quality manager should manage and oversee the development and operations of the quality management system and coordinate the management of internal and external audit processes including maintaining the external certification to quality standards such as AS/NZ ISO 9001:2015.
+The quality manager should manage and oversee the development and operations of the quality management system and coordinate the management of internal and external audit processes including maintaining the external certification to quality standards AS/NZ ISO 9001 & AS/NZ 14001.

 The quality management system can be defined as a set of policies, processes and procedures required for planning and execution (production/development/service) in the core business area of an organisation.
 The quality manager integrates the various internal processes within the organisation and intends to provide a process approach for project execution.
 The quality manager enables the organisation to identify, measure, control and improve the various core business processes that will ultimately lead to improved business performance.

 The quality manager will work closely with ICT staff such as the ICT managers, project managers and technical development managers.
 This position is also responsible for overseeing the project assurance, user assurance, business and specialist assurance roles.

 A quality manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the quality manager has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.